Codecademy/docs/content/c-sharp/concepts/strings/terms/substring/substring.md

   - 'paths/computer-science'
 ---

-The **`.Substring()`** method is a string method that returns a substring of a string starting at the given index number, it will return all characters unless a maximum length is given.
-This method returns `Empty` if the index is greater than the length of the string instance.
+The **`.Substring()`** method is a string method that returns a substring of a string starting at the specified index.
+It will return all characters from that index to the end unless a maximum length is specified.
+If the starting index equals the string length, it returns an empty string (`""`).
+If the index is greater than the string length, it throws an `ArgumentOutOfRangeException`.

 ## Syntax